matthewfishermv/Statistics-with-R/Fundamentals/Index.md

 [27] FALSE FALSE FALSE FALSE FALSE  TRUE  TRUE FALSE FALSE
 ```

-We can use this to include all of the `TRUE` and exclude all of the `FALSE` from our grades data:
+We can use this to include all the `TRUE` values and exclude all the `FALSE` values from our grades data:

 ```R
 grades[grades >= 90]